cacheMon/Lazy-Promotions/README.md

 #### Parse and Process Results
 To parse the results you need to run `parse_data.py` it took exactly one argument `result_directory` and output `scripts/data/data.feather,data.csv`.
+If scalability results is available you need to run `parse_scalability.py` it take `scalability_result_directory` as argument.
+You need to separate scalability and miss ratio result as they have distinct format.
-Next, run `process_data` to get the metrics for our figures.
-It outputs `scripts/data/processed.feather,processed.csv`
+Next, run `process_data.py` to get the metrics for our figures.
+It outputs `scripts/data/processed.feather,processed.csv` and `scripts/data/processed_scalability.feather,processed_scalability.csv` if scalability result available

 Note: only feather file is necessary, csv file only for quick and easy observation of the raw data.